Arc Flash Analysis & Consultants

 The result of an arc flash is extremely high heat that can cause severe burns, blinding light, and an explosion that can result in hearing damage and potentially fatal injury.
 Multiple arc flash incidents occur every day in workplaces across the United States.

-Safety of your employees and contractor employees should be always at the forefront.
-There’s urgency to completing arc flash risk assessments and shock risk assessments: According to changes made for NFPA 70E 2015, these assessments must be conducted before any person is exposed to electrical hazards.
+The safety of your employees and contractor employees should be always at the forefront.
+This means employees having the proper PPE at all times and following the rules and regulations of OSHA.
+There’s an urgency to completing arc flash risk assessments and shock risk assessments: According to changes made for NFPA 70E, these assessments must be conducted before any person is exposed to electrical hazards.
 The risk of an arc flash explosion occurring at your facility is not negligible, and the trend of increased power use combined with aging electrical infrastructure across the U.S. heightens the danger.
 The Electrical Power Research Institute (EPRI) estimates direct and indirect costs to an employer from a fatal electrical accident in the millions of dollars.